Blyster111/natives/PED/GetPedDecorationZoneFromHashes.md

 * **overlay**:

 ## Return value
-Returns the doeciration zone for the specific collection and overlay combination, refer to `ePedDecorationZone`
+Returns the decoration zone for the specific collection and overlay combination, refer to `ePedDecorationZone`